-For several years the Isle of Wight Zoo has been supporting tiger conservation in India through funding projects identified by charity Global Tiger Patrol.
-Early in 2010 the zoo received the exciting news that our current project, supporting local advocacy for tiger conservation in Karnataka, was expanding.
+For several years the Isle of Wight Zoo has been supporting a project funding tiger advocacy in the Karnataka region of India.
 The area is populated with wild tigers in the Kudremukh National Park and Bhadra Reserve, and the project leader has been working tirelessly with local people to promote conservation.
 Not only does this affect tigers, it also works to promote other wildlife and at the same time has a hugely positive effect on the communities who share their live with the tigers.

 Aims of the Project

 This is building local support for the park and reduce hostility towards tigers.
 It involves the entire community, from children to government agencies.

 Establishing an Information Network to Support State Wildlife Protection